 Of course, it's not a guarantee that they would actually like or use what they were given.
 But you could say I always gave a careful thought to it.
 And I assume my classmates did the same.
 Because every single year for three years in high school, I got an effin alarm clock.
 I guess, that's what you get for being a notorious latecomer. 😂

-So in my Senior year, after drawing the names of our manito/a, I announced flatly out loud in class that I will kill anyone who gives me an alarm clock, knowing that I still hold the record for the most number of lates.
+So in my Senior year, after drawing the names of our manito/a, I announced flatly out loud in class that I would kill anyone who would give me an alarm clock, knowing that I still hold the record for the most number of lates.

-I did not exactly like what I got (it was a Pooh pillow but Eeyore was my favorite haha), I was grateful nonetheless.
-And at least, no one went out of the party unalived
+I did not exactly liked what I got (it was a Pooh pillow but Eeyore was my favorite haha), I was grateful nonetheless.
+And at least, no one went out of the party unalived.

 Fast forward to this over-sensitive era—where almost everyone is easily offended because, I swear, if you give an alarm clock to someone who's chronically late these days, you'll end up on social media for insensitivity, derision, and possibly humiliation. 😅 These Wishlists actually made gift-giving easy for both giver and receiver.